EugeniyKiyashko/DevExtreme-dxDemos/demos/PivotGrid - Excel Export Enhancements.md

 The [previos PivotGrid export implementation](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/export/) is limited and does not allow you to customize Excel files in the following ways:

 - customize cells (appearence, format, value)
-- customize the workbooks and worksheets (add headers, footers, comments, customize page orientation and so on)
+- customize the workbooks and worksheets
 - use custom formats
 - export the Fields Panel
 - export several widgets into one file